SIEM vs Log Management

 In the early days of cyber security, technological innovation centered around the development of preventive tools that could stop cyber attacks as they happened.
 Tools such as host-based or network-based intrusion detection systems, firewalls, and anti-virus software are built to secure the network against attacks, but what happens when these systems fail?

 Today's cyber attacks are often so sophisticated that without the proper tools, IT organizations may not even realize that an attack has taken place.
 This reality is why an increasing number of IT organizations are relying on their log files as a means of monitoring activity on the IT infrastructure and maintaining awareness of possible security threats.

 Security Information and Event Management (SIEM) and Log Management are two examples of software tools that allow IT organizations to monitor their security posture using log files, detect and respond to Indicators of Compromise (IoC) and conduct forensic data analysis and investigations into network events and possible attacks.

-IT organizations must understand the features and capabilities of SIEM vs Log Management tools before choosing which option best complements their existing IT security infrastructure.
+IT organizations must understand the features and capabilities of Cloud SIEM vs Log Management tools before choosing which option best complements their existing IT security infrastructure.

 SIEM vs Log Management Definitions

 To make an accurate comparison between SIEM vs Log Management software tools, we should clearly define each of them along with some additional terminology that figures prominently into the discussion.